gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/gnat_and_program_execution.rst

 enough, but now ``Main`` depends on the body of ``R`` in :file:`r.adb` as well as on the spec.
 This means that if this body is edited, the main program must be recompiled.
-Note that this extra dependency occurs whether or not the call is in fact inlined by the backend.
+Note that this extra dependency occurs whether or not the call is in fact inlined by the back end.

 The use of front end inlining with :switch:`-gnatN` generates similar additional dependencies.

 .. index:: -fno-inline (gcc)

-Note: The :switch:`-fno-inline` switch overrides all other conditions and ensures that no inlining occurs, unless requested with pragma Inline_Always for most back-ends.
+Note: The :switch:`-fno-inline` switch overrides all other conditions and ensures that no inlining occurs, unless requested with pragma Inline_Always for most back ends.
 The extra dependences resulting from :switch:`-gnatn` will still be active, even if this switch is used to suppress the resulting inlining actions.

 .. index:: -fno-inline-functions (gcc)

-For the GCC backend, you can use the :switch:`-fno-inline-functions` switch to prevent automatic inlining of subprograms if you use :switch:`-O3`.
+For the GCC back end, you can use the :switch:`-fno-inline-functions` switch to prevent automatic inlining of subprograms if you use :switch:`-O3`.

 .. index:: -fno-inline-small-functions (gcc)

-For the GCC backend, you can use the :switch:`-fno-inline-small-functions` switch to prevent automatic inlining of small subprograms if you use :switch:`-O2`.
+For the GCC back end, you can use the :switch:`-fno-inline-small-functions` switch to prevent automatic inlining of small subprograms if you use :switch:`-O2`.

 .. index:: -fno-inline-functions-called-once (gcc)

-For the GC backend, you can use the :switch:`-fno-inline-functions-called-once` switch to prevent inlining of subprograms local to the unit and called once from within it if you use :switch:`-O1`.
+For the GC back end, you can use the :switch:`-fno-inline-functions-called-once` switch to prevent inlining of subprograms local to the unit and called once from within it if you use :switch:`-O1`.